 The most serious pneumococcal infections (e.g., infections of the blood, joints, or central nervous system) must be reported to the New York City Department of Health.
-In 2003, 964 serious pneumococcal infections (invasive infections) were reported among individuals hospitalized in New York City.
-This represents a slight decrease from previous years.
+For data on pneumococcal disease in New York City visit EpiQuery.

 What is being done to monitor antibiotic resistance among pneumococcal infections?